 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

 The BEST and easiest vanilla ice cream you will ever make! get the recipe at barefeetinthekitchen.com

-Can anyone ever turn down a scoop of rich and creamy vanilla ice cream?
-This ice cream recipe is the easiest once I make and it’s adaptable for whichever add-ins you’re craving.
+Can anyone ever turn down a scoop of rich and creamy homemade ice cream?
+With just a handful of ingredients, this vanilla ice cream is beyond easy to make and it’s adaptable for whichever add-ins you’re craving.

 Want to save this recipe?

-Enter your email and I’ll send this recipe right to your inbox!
-Plus, I’ll send you new recipes every week!
+Enter your email and we’ll send it to you – plus new recipes sent daily!

 You only need FIVE ingredients to make the best and easiest homemade ice cream! get the recipe at barefeetinthekitchen.com

-While a custard base does make for an amazing ice cream, don’t get me wrong, custard ice cream is rich as can be and I quickly found that it just isn’t my thing.
+When I first started making homemade ice cream, I initially followed recipes for traditional custard-style ice creams.
+And while a custard base does make for an amazing ice cream, don’t get me wrong, custard ice creams tend to be rich as can be.

+And I quickly found that most custard ice creams just aren’t my thing.
 Besides, I’ll be honest, I like to make things simpler and not more complicated in the kitchen wherever possible.

 When I discovered Philadelphia-style ice cream, it was a complete game changer.
+You’ll need just 5 ingredients to make this ice cream: cream, milk, sugar, vanilla, and salt.

 Philadelphia style ice cream is simply ice cream made with no eggs.
 I’ve played with the basic ratios and the method over the past few years and I’m telling you now that this recipe is hands down, the BEST simple vanilla ice cream I have ever made.

 The most popular question I get is whether it’s possible to make ice cream without a machine.
 The answer is YES.
 You can make ice cream without a machine.
 Find the full directions here!